The Tax Court in Brief March 22 – March 26, 2021

 - The Code imposes an addition to tax when taxpayers do not file their return on time.
 6651(a)(1).
 Taxpayers can avoid this penalty with proof that their failures were due to reasonable cause and not willful neglect.
 U.S. v.
 Boyle, 469 U.S. 241, 245 (1985).

 - Section 6662(a) and (b)(2) imposes a 20% penalty when there is any substantial understatement of income tax.
 An understatement is substantial if it exceeds the greater of $5,000 or 10% of the tax required to be shown on the return.
 Id.
 Taxpayers are also liable for an accuracy-related penalty if they failed to make a reasonable attempt to comply with the provisions of the internal revenue laws.
 Reg. § 1.6662-3(b)(1).

 - As part of the IRS’ burden of production with respect to accuracy-related penalties, the IRS must show that such penalties were personally approved in writing by the immediate supervisor of the individual making such determination.
 6751(b); Graev v.
 Comm’r, 149 T.C.
 485, 493 (2017).

 Insight: Although the taxpayers in Martin lost on most issues, the taxpayers succeeded in having the accuracy-related penalty waived due to the IRS’ failure to comply with Section 6751(b).
 Taxpayers should continue to challenge penalties in any petition they file with the Tax Court.

 Tax Litigation Attorneys

 Have tax issues or questions?
-Contact Freeman Law Contact us now or Schedule a consultation or call (214) 984-3410 to discuss your tax concerns. questions.
+Contact Freeman Law to schedule a consultation or call (214) 984-3410 to discuss your tax concerns or questions.